sccannan/MTGA-Deck-Randomizer/README.md

 To generate HTML documentation for this program issue the command: pydoc3 -w randomizer

 ##TODO
-* Clear button for each block
+* Double check code (clean up, check for redundancies, etc)
-* Reset button for entire thing (brings everything back to default)
+* Testing, testing, testing (catching inputs, making sure all cards are present, etc)